 Or Application Form & Reference Form to be returned to Student Services

-This course is designed to equip you with the knowledge, understanding and skills required for success when moving towards a career in the uniformed and non-uniformed services, for example, police, emergency fire services, security, prison services or the armed services.
+This course is designed to equip you with the knowledge, understanding and skills required for success when moving towards a career in the uniformed and public sector services, for example, police, emergency fire services, security, prison services or the armed services.

-- Health, fitness and lifestyle for the public services
+- Unit 02 Physical fitness for the uniformed services